-Abbey Niezgoda gets up every morning before the sun comes up to bring you the news on NBC Connecticut Today.
-She enjoys chasing breaking news and is committed to telling the stories that inspire and educate viewers about their communities and neighbors.
+Abbey Niezgoda is a dynamic live reporter and storyteller on Connecticut’s most watched late newscast: NBC Connecticut News at 11.
+From chasing breaking news to finding characters for features, she is committed to telling stories that inspire and educate viewers about their communities and their neighbors.

-One of the most memorable moments of her career was watching a 12-year-old paralyzed gymnast stand up for the first time after suffering from a mysterious illness.
-Abbey will also never forget sitting down with Kaitlin Roig-DeBellis, a Sandy Hook teacher now on a mission to spread kindness to children across the country.
+From investigative stories to hard-hitting profiles, one of the most memorable moments of Abbey’s career was watching a 12-year-old paralyzed gymnast stand up for the first time after suffering from a mysterious illness.
+She documented her journey in a two-part series and considers it some of the most fulfilling work she has ever done.

-Before calling Connecticut home, Abbey was reporting just over the border in Providence, Rhode Island.
-Her first news story was a feature on the penguins at Mystic Aquarium, and since then, she’s covered everything from the Boston Marathon bombings to the Blizzard of 2015.
+Before calling Connecticut home, Abbey was reporting just over the border in Providence, Rhode Island where she covered Hurricane Sandy and the Blizzard of 2013.
+When she is not reporting on in the snow, she is dreaming of summers on Martha’s Vineyard.
 Abbey is no stranger to New England, having attended Emerson College in Boston.